bsnes-emu/bsnes/docs/qs.md

 so if the game you're playing needs a gamepad connected, you'll have to connect it!

-This doesn't apply to handheld consoles like the Game Boy and WonderSwan, since the "controller" is always connected.
+This doesn't apply to hand-held consoles like the Game Boy and WonderSwan, since the "controller" is always connected.
 This *does* apply to the Famicom,